Hamilton Anxiety Scale

 It’s not intended for individual use, but learning about the items on the HAM-A can help you better understand the symptoms you may be experiencing and empower you to seek the support of a professional.

-Items on the HAM-A
+Items on the Hamilton Anxiety Scale (HAM-A)

-3. Fears, specifically exaggerated or irrational fears that are out of proportion to the situation and cause significant distress
+3. Fears, specifically exaggerated or irrational fears that are out of proportion to the situation and cause significant distress.

-5. Intellectual, such as difficulty concentrating, poor memory, and other cognitive symptoms
+5. Intellectual, such as difficulty concentrating, poor memory, and other cognitive symptoms.

-14. Behavior in interview, which refers to the observations the clinician may make about the individual’s demeanor during the evaluation—such as whether they’re fidgeting, breathing rapidly, or trembling
+14. Behavior in interview, which refers to the observations the clinician may make about the individual’s demeanor during the evaluation — such as whether they’re fidgeting, breathing rapidly, or trembling.

 Though it might seem that the HAM-A would be used by healthcare professionals as a diagnostic tool, its primary purpose is actually to evaluate how much the person is improving during treatment or in research.
 It’s usually administered at the start of treatment to establish an individual’s condition, and again afterward to determine whether the treatment has helped.

-Doctors and researchers have used the HAM-A for decades to assess anxiety severity in individuals, but its accuracy and reliability in the modern day are somewhat debated.
-One study, for example, suggests that the Hamilton Anxiety Rating Scale's reliability and validity are sufficient.
-However, that same study indicates that the scale may not be sufficient for determining the effects of treatments when medication is involved.
-Still, many healthcare professionals may still use the scale as one guide or information source among others when determining whether a particular course of treatment seems to be positively affecting an individual.
-On your own, you might use the HAM-A as one way to familiarize yourself with some of the common symptoms of anxiety so you can feel confident in seeking the support you may need.
+Still, many healthcare professionals may still use the scale as one guide or information source alongside others when determining whether a particular course of treatment seems to be positively affecting an individual.
+On your own, you might use the HAM-A as one way to familiarize yourself with some of the common symptoms of anxiety so you can be confident in seeking the support you may need.

 Want to learn more about your anxiety?

-Seeking support for anxiety symptoms
+Seeking support for an anxious mood and other anxiety symptoms

-If you’ve been experiencing several of the symptoms that the HAM-A test outlines, it may be time to seek the support of a mental health professional—especially if the symptoms are causing you distress impacting your daily functioning, or co-occurring with another condition such as a depressive disorder.
-A therapist can conduct an evaluation to determine whether you may be experiencing a clinical anxiety disorder.
-If so, they can recommend treatment options—which typically include some type of therapy, sometimes in combination with medication and/or lifestyle changes.
+If you’ve been experiencing several of the symptoms that the HAM-A test outlines, it may be time to seek the support of a mental health professional — especially if the symptoms are causing you distress, impacting your daily functioning, or co-occurring with another condition, such as a depressive disorder.

-Some people find it intimidating or anxiety-producing to meet with a therapist in person, especially if they’re already experiencing symptoms of an anxiety disorder.
-In cases like these, online therapy can represent a more comfortable alternative.
-Research suggests that it creates “equivalent overall effects” to in-person therapy, so you can feel confident in receiving the care you may need regardless of the method you might choose.
-With an online therapy platform like BetterHelp, you can get matched with a licensed therapist whom you can meet with via phone, video call, and/or in-app messaging to address the challenges you may be facing.
+Research suggests that it creates “equivalent overall effects” to in-person therapy, so you can be confident in receiving the care you may need regardless of the method you might choose.
+With an online therapy platform like BetterHelp, you can be matched with a licensed therapist who has experience treating anxiety and depressive disorders.
+You can meet with them via phone call, video chat, and in-app messaging to address the challenges you may be facing.

 Takeaway